-The classical stochastic block model (SBM) assumes that the connection between each pair of nodes only depends on the communities they belong to.
-For SBM, community detection consistency has been established for various methods, including modularity maximization \citep{newman2006modularity}, profile likelihood \citep{bickel2009nonparametric}, spectral clustering \citep{rohe2011spectral,lei2015consistency}, maximum likelihood \citep{choi2012stochastic}, variational inference \citep{bickel2013}, penalized local maximum likelihood estimation \cite{gao2017achieving}, among others.
-In the real world, the connection of nodes may depend on not only community structure but also on nodal covariates.
-For example, in an ecological network, the predator-prey link between species may depend on their prey types as well as their habits, body sizes, and living environment.
-Incorporating nodal information into the network model should help us recover a more accurate community structure.
+The classical stochastic block model (SBM) posits that the connection between each pair of nodes depends solely on their community labels.
+For SBM, community detection consistency has been established for various methods, such as modularity maximization \citep{newman2006modularity}, profile likelihood \citep{bickel2009nonparametric,choi2012stochastic}, spectral clustering \citep{rohe2011spectral,lei2015consistency}, variational inference \citep{bickel2013}, and penalized local maximum likelihood estimation \citep{gao2017achieving}, among others.
+However, in real-world scenarios, node connections may depend not only on community structure but also on nodal or pairwise covariates.
+For example, in an ecological network, predator-prey links between species could be influenced by factors such as prey types, habits, body sizes, and living environments.
+By incorporating nodal and pairwise information into network models, a more accurate community structure can be obtained.